ssamar98/AI-tasks/README.md

 this repository include:
-1- install ROS in computer.
+1- install ROS on computer device.
-2- install ROS in Jetson nano.
+2- install ROS on Jetson nano.